You’d think he’d be vaguely something

 spinning and twitching at the end of a rope.

 Paul Bergstraesser was awarded an NEA Literature Fellowship in 2012.
-In addition, his fiction has been published in Another Chicago Magazine, The Barcelona Review, Other Voices, The Portland Review, Stone's Throw, and Thin Air.
-His nonfiction has been published in Sojourn.
+In addition, he has had fiction published in Another Chicago Magazine, The Barcelona Review, Other Voices, The Portland Review, Stone's Throw, and Thin Air.
+My nonfiction has been published in Sojourn.
 At present, I teach creative writing and literature at University of Wyoming.